kolkhis/tech-notes/linux/system_information_cmds.md

 ethtool  # Show info on the network interfaces ip a     # Show info on the network interfaces ip r     # Show the routing table (shows network gateway)

+# Show when the system was rebooted
+who -b       # Show when the system booted last uptime -s    # Show when the system was booted last, different format from who -b dmesg | head # Show the logs from the time of system boot.
+Shows the time.
 ```